BPP University Law School

 Core legal specialisms include real estate, banking and lender services, commercial, corporate, employment and litigation, but we believe there’s more to legal work than being a lawyer – you need to embrace management, technology and business skills too.

 If you haven’t already taken them, we’ll cover your GDL and LPC fees and give you a maintenance grant.
 That way, you can concentrate on making the most of your training contract.

-During Easter and summer each year, we run week-long vacation schemes in Bristol, London and Manchester.
+During Easter and summer each year, we run week-long vacation schemes in Bristol, London, Glasgow and Manchester.
 They're the perfect opportunity for you get a taster of what it's like to be at trainee at TLT.
 You'll get stuck in to real client work, have the chance to network with lawyers and partners over breakfast seminars and ask existing trainees any niggling questions you have.
 What's more, we've built an assessment into the week so you won't have to worry about making a separate training contract application.